-We recommend that legislation be enacted by which the state guarantees present titles in areas subject to Tribal land claims.

-- We recommend that Native American nations should pay property taxes on land which they purchase either inside or outside land claim areas.
-If this is not legally or politically achievable, government should reimburse school districts and local governments for tax revenues lost due to these land purchases. - 3.
-We recommend that, in the event Native American tribes commence legal proceedings against individual landowners, the state government should pay all attorney fees, disbursements, court fees and costs, as well as any money damages awarded to the Native Americans. - 4.
-We oppose the taking of privately-owned land in settling Native American land claims.
-Any land recently acquired by or given to Native American tribes should be subject to all taxes and laws as private land, including fish and wildlife laws. - 5.
-We recommend that government should resolve the Native American land claims issues as soon as possible. - We support a moratorium on the creation or expansion of any Native American casinos located in New York State until all litigation of Native American land claims and tax issues are resolved. - 7.
-We support Seneca and Cayuga counties in their efforts to resolve the Cayuga Land Claim through the federal judicial system.
-Specifically, we recommend that the State of New York resolve this claim through the United States Court of Appeals and, if necessary, the United States Supreme Court and not accept an out-of-court settlement. - When dealing with Native American land claims, we recommend that the state involve all local municipalities because of the permanent impact of any settlement agreement on local tax structures and property taxpayers. - We recommend that New York enforce the collection of all taxes on all goods and services sold to non-Native American at business operated by Native American entities.
-We oppose the concept of "Price Parity." - 10.
-We oppose any Tribal land being put in trust with the Bureau of Native American Affairs to avoid local, state and federal regulations. - 11.
-We recommend that Native Americans operating a business held in fee should be required to collect and remit all taxes due on the products and services they sell and that this be enforced immediately. - 12.
-We oppose the purchase of property not contiguous with a Native American Reservation that is then allowed to gain Nation status and removed from the tax rolls
+- 1. We recommend that legislation be enacted by which the state guarantees present titles in areas subject to Tribal land claims. - 2.
+We recommend that Native American nations should pay property taxes on land which they purchase either inside or outside land claim areas.
+If this is not legally or politically achievable, government should reimburse school districts and local governments for tax revenues lost due to these land purchases. - We recommend that New York enforce the collection of all taxes on all goods and services sold to non-Native American at business operated by Native American entities.
+We oppose the concept of "Price Parity." - 4.
+We oppose any Tribal land being put in trust with the Bureau of Native American Affairs to avoid local, state and federal regulations. - 5.
+We recommend that Native Americans operating a business held in fee should be required to collect and remit all taxes due on the products and services they sell and that this be enforced immediately. - 6.
+We oppose the purchase of property not contiguous with a Native American Reservation that is then allowed to gain Nation status and removed from the tax rolls. - 7.
+New York State should reimburse school districts and local government for tax revenues lost due to Tribal land purchases that take these properties off the tax roll. - 8.
+In the event that Native American tribes commence legal proceedings against individual landowners or local governments because of treaty disputes, New York State should pay all attorney fees, disbursements, court fees and costs, as well as any money damages awarded to the Native American litigants.